vbaconnet-ledger/developer-portal/_docs/NA/u_troubleshooting.md

 Error handling in C can sometimes be a bit counter-intuitive.
 With our error model, there are two common failure scenarios.

-Firstly, you must take care to always close a try context when jumping out of it.
+Firstly, you must be careful to always close a try context when jumping out of it.
 For example, in the block of code below, the `CLOSE_TRY` macro must be used to close the try context before returning from the function in the case that `i > 0`.
 However, in the `CATCH` clause, the try has already been closed automatically so `CLOSE_TRY` is not necessary.

 ``` c
 bool is_positive(int8_t i) {